 Hair is held together by hydrogen and disulfide bonds.
 The disulfide bonds are among the strongest naturally occurring bonds in the world.

 These bonds must be “broken” or altered, to change the texture of a hair strand.
 When you relax or straighten your hair, you’re breaking those bonds and resetting them in a permanently straight configuration.

 The chemicals in hair relaxers (usually sodium hydroxide, ammonium thioglycolate, and sodium thioglycolate) generate extremely high heat, which breaks apart the disulfide bonds.
 Once the bonds are broken, there’s no turning back; the only way to get rid of the straightened hair is by cutting it off.

 Do Chemical Relaxers Cause Hair Loss?

-Even when used prudently, chemical hair relaxers can make hair brittle, dry, and prone to breakage.
+Even if you use chemical hair relaxers carefully, they can make your hair weak, dry, and easy to break.
 And let’s face it, most people who decide to straighten their hair in the first place are probably already dealing with hair that’s curly and dry.

 So, if you’re starting out with unhealthy hair and then performing chemical processes on it, there’s a chance that some type of hair loss could occur.

 If you want to avoid using hair relaxers, check these viable alternatives.